-- (b) make a note in his pocket diary and the Station Diary of any oral admission made by the person to him; and - (c) record the oral admission by video or audio recording. - (2) A note taken under subsection (1) shall- - (a) be read to the person who shall also be asked to sign the note; and - (b) be signed by the police officer taking the note.
+(b) make a note in his pocket diary and the Station Diary of any oral admission made by the person to him; and

+(c) record the oral admission by video or audio recording where the circumstances of the making of the admission make it practicable to do so.

+(2) A note taken under subsection (1) shall-

+- (a) be read to the person who shall also be asked to sign the note; and - (b) be signed by the police officer taking the note.

-- (3) Where a person under this section refuses to sign the note, a written record shall be taken of the request being made and the refusal of the person to accede to the request. - (4) Where it is not practical to make an immediate note of the oral admission, the investigating officer shall, as soon as is reasonably practicable, make a note of the oral admission in his pocket diary and in the Station Diary. - (5) A note made in the Station Diary under subsection (4), shall- - (a) be read to the person in the presence of a police officer senior in rank to the investigating officer and the person shall be asked to sign it; and - (b) be signed by the police officer referred to in paragraph (a). - (6) Where the person refuses to sign the note under subsection (5), a written record shall be taken of the request being made and the refusal of the person. - (7) Where the person is unable to affix his signature, the investigating officer shall read the oral admission to the person and request that he puts his mark or thumbprint on it and the oral admission shall also contain a declaration that it was read to the person and he appeared to understand it and agreed to it.
+(3) Where a person under this section refuses to sign the note, a written record shall be taken of the request being made and the refusal of the person to accede to the request.

+(4) Where it is not practical to make an immediate note of the oral admission, the investigating officer shall, as soon as is reasonably practicable, make a note of the oral admission in his pocket diary and in the Station Diary.

+(5) A note made in the Station Diary under subsection (4), shall-

+- (a) be read to the person in the presence of a police officer senior in rank to the investigating officer and the person shall be asked to sign it; and - (b) be signed by the police officer referred to in paragraph (a).

+(6) Where the person refuses to sign the note under subsection (5), a written record shall be taken of the request being made and the refusal of the person.

+(7) Where the person is unable to affix his signature, the investigating officer shall read the oral admission to the person and request that he puts his mark or thumbprint on it and the oral admission shall also contain a declaration that it was read to the person and he appeared to understand it and agreed to it.
-Video or audio recorded evidence of witness

-- 12Y.
-(1) A video or audio recording of the whole or part of a witness statement shall be admissible as evidence. - (2) Where a video or audio recording is admitted as evidence pursuant to subsection (1), all such evidence shall be admissible to the same extent and have the same effect as if it were evidence given in direct oral testimony. - (3) The admission of a video or audio recording as evidence shall not be seen as a bar to the same witness, where appropriate, being allowed to give direct oral testimony. - (4) Where direct oral testimony referred to under subsection (3) is given, the witness shall not be asked to address any issue in examination-in-chief, cross-examination or re-examination that in the estimation of the Court has already been adequately addressed in a recording under subsection (1).

-(5) The Audio Visual Recording Rules shall apply mutatis mutandis to a video or audio recording of the whole or part of a witness statement.
+12Y.
+(1) Any person who without lawful authority-

+- (a) possesses, plays or offers to supply a recording of an interview under this Division to any person; or - (b) copies, tampers with, modifies, erases or publishes a recording of an interview under this Division, commits an offence.

+(2) A person who commits an offence under subsection (1) is liable-

+- (a) on summary conviction to a fine of one hundred thousand dollars and to imprisonment for two years; or - (b) on conviction on indictment to a fine of five hundred thousand dollars and to imprisonment for seven years.